Shagarakti-Shuriash

-Šagarakti-Šuriaš, written phonetically ša-ga-ra-ak-ti-šur-ia-aš or ^{d}ša-garak-ti-šu-ri-ia-aš in cuneiform or in a variety of other forms, Šuriaš (a Kassite sun god corresponding to Babylonian Šamaš) gives me life, (1245–1233 BC short chronology) was the twenty seventh king of the Third or Kassite dynasty of Babylon.
-The earliest extant economic text is dated to the 5th day of Nisan in his accession year, corresponding to his predecessor’s year 9, suggesting the succession occurred very early in the year as this month was the first in the Babylonian calendar.
+Šagarakti-Šuriaš, written phonetically ša-ga-ra-ak-ti-šur-ia-aš or ^{d}ša-garak-ti-šu-ri-ia-aš in cuneiform or in a variety of other forms, Šuriaš (a Kassite sun god corresponding to Babylonian Šamaš) gives me life, (c.
+1245–1233 BC was the twenty seventh king of the Third or Kassite dynasty of Babylon.
+The earliest extant economic text is dated to the 5th day of Nisan in his accession year, corresponding to his predecessor's year 9, suggesting the succession occurred very early in the year as this month was the first in the Babylonian calendar.
 He ruled for thirteen years and was succeeded by his son, Kaštiliašu IV.

 Biography

 The Babylonian King List A names Kudur-Enlil as his father but there are no confirmatory contemporary inscriptions and the reigns are too short around this period to allow for the genealogy alleged by this king list.
 He is featured in a fragmentary letter written in later times between the Assyrian king (Tukulti-Ninurta I) and the Hittite king (possibly Suppiluliuma II suggested by Singer).
 Unfortunately the text is not well preserved and does not name the kings, but the phrase “non-son of Kudur-Enlil” is apparently used to describe the ruler of Babylon, in a passage discussing the genealogy of the Kassite monarchy.
+Tablets with this rulers name were found at the rural Kassite village of Tell Zubeidi in the upper Diyala River region.

 A large inscribed stone, of unusual provenance, was photographed and then lost in Kermānšāh province Iran.
 It read "One talent, correct (weight), of Rabâ-ša-Adad, ša rēši (official) of Šagarakti-Šuriaš, son of Ku⸣dur -Enlil, king of the world".
 This would indicate that paternity of this ruler.